malgamves/CommunityWriterPrograms/README.md

   > Technical tutorials with code.
 Pick from a list of possible articles.

 - [CodeCov](https://about.codecov.io/write-for-us/) - $500 per piece
-  > Technical articles foocused on DevOps and testing.
+  > Technical articles focused on DevOps and testing.

 - [Code Tuts+](https://code.tutsplus.com/articles/call-for-authors-write-for-tuts--cms-22034) - $100 (Quick tip) $250 (Tutorial)
   > Technical focused articles.
 Pick from a list of possible articles.